-- It often takes students a few tries to get the hang of writing a QCS.
+1. It often takes students a few tries to get the hang of writing a QCS.

 For example, some students persistently summarize rather than react critically.
 Modeling would be one means of circumventing this problem.
 On the first day of class I could hand out examples of fair, good, very good, and excellent QCS's written on the identical topic.
-Each example could also include my comments as to what makes this QCS fair, good, or excellent. - Writing Across the Curriculum emphasizes the importance of rewriting.
-The QCS stands somewhere between journal-keeping and related spontaneous writing techniques, and the formal essay which often requires several drafts.
-It would be helpful if students would write their QCS on a word processor, thus making editing a relatively simple affair.
+Each example could also include my comments as to what makes this QCS fair, good, or excellent.

+- 2. Writing Across the Curriculum emphasizes the importance of rewriting.
+The QCS stands somewhere between journal-keep- - ing and related spontaneous writing techniques, and the formal essay students would write their QCS on a word processor, thus making editing a relatively simple affair.
 I could encourage this.
-I could also pair students, who would be responsible for proofreading and criticizing each other's papers.
+I could also pair students, who would EhrepOLES for the the total and criticizeach other's papers.